usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-details.rst

 	.. note:: The number of packages between your scanned system and the one in UForge AppCenter will differ for several reasons.
 First, if you had more than 1 kernel only 1 is imported into UForge AppCenter.
 Also, UForge AppCenter adds files for install configuration and install profile.

-	5. You can also get the instructions to synchronize your data in the ``Synchronization`` sub tab (refer to :ref:`data-synchronization`).

 Windows-based
 ~~~~~~~~~~~~~